Tax Strategies for Individuals

 In fact, you’ll need to file a Form SE (Self-Employment Tax) and attach it to your 1040 return.
 Depending on the nature of your freelance work, you may be able to deduct expenses to ease the tax burden.
 Consult with a tax professional to determine eligible expenses for your self-employment income.

-On the bright side, the challenges of 2020 may give you an opportunity to explore tax strategies, deductions, and credits you never even knew about.
+Employment challenges may give you an opportunity to explore tax strategies, deductions, and credits you never even knew about.

-So as we usher in a new year hoping things will be much better, you should ask yourself some important questions before filing your individual 2020 tax return:
+You should ask yourself some important questions before filing your individual tax return:

 - Are my earnings bordering on a lower tax bracket due to lost wages?